Yair-BD/Get-To-Know-Your-Feelings/README.md

 # For Example
 ![alt text](https://github.com/Yair-BD/Get-To-Know-Your-Feelings/blob/master/static/sys_images/Hello_page.jpg)

-After you have selected an image and pressed submit, the image and feeling will be on the screen
+After you have selected an image and pressed Upload, the image and feeling will be on the screen

 ![alt text](https://github.com/Yair-BD/Get-To-Know-Your-Feelings/blob/master/static/sys_images/Detect_display.jpg)